syrotkin/fullstackopen2020/part08/react-graphql/apollo-client-v2/README.md

 However, in our case we can stick to `useQuery` and use the option `skip`, which makes it possible to do the query only if a set condition is true.

+Apollo client saves the responses of queries to cache.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).